The accounting world is evolving rapidly, and our certificate program will help you keep pace.

 Certificate Prerequisites

-Many of the offered course have prerequisite course requirements.
+Many of the offered courses have prerequisite course requirements.
 An Introduction to Financial Accounting course should be completed prior to starting your accounting certificate.
-Other prerequisites can be completed during your certificate program.
-For students that only plan to complete the Certificate and do not intend to pursue the online MSA, their prerequisite requirements are determined based on the specific courses that they wish to take in the program.
+For students who only plan to complete the Certificate and do not intend to pursue the online MSA, their prerequisite requirements are determined based on the specific courses that they wish to take in the program.

 Certificate Cost and Admissions